toharifqi/CovidDetector/README.md

 The main purpose of this application is to identify if user has infected with Covid-19.
 With this application we can detect if a person gets infected by covid-19 using cough sound.
 Hence, we can anticipate the infection of covid-19 before it gets worse.

 Android Covid Detector is currently under development.
-Some changes (such as database schema modifications).
+Some changes will be updated (such as database schema modifications).

 App Screenshots
 ---------------